June 23, Reading 3 – Luke 21:5-38

 Jesus gives us a hard word here.

-It is not a loving crowd He describes, not legions of adoring fans waiting to hear us speak.
+Jesus does not describe a loving crowd, this is not legions of adoring fans waiting to hear us speak.

-What are the situations Jesus tells us of here when our opportunity to witness comes?
+What are the situations Jesus details here for when our opportunity to witness comes?

 PERSECUTION.
 DELIVERED UP.
 COURTS.
 PRISONS.
 BEFORE KINGS.

-“You will be delivered up even by parents and brothers and relatives and friends, and some of you they will put to death.
+“You will be delivered up even by parents and brothers and friends, and some of you they will put to death.
 You will be hated by all for my name’s sake.”

 What is Jesus’ word to us?